 Well, one such way is to undertake an “early termination”, an option likely included in your contract.
 This option, however, may prove very costly to you, the lessee, because the dealer, lessor, will want you not only to pay up the owed amount, but also to compensate him or her for the lost business through various fees and penalties.

 A better option might be selling your car privately, whereby you find an interested buyer, sign a sales contract with her or him, and then buy your car out from the dealer and sell it over immediately.
+As long as you’ve got something like motor trade insurance from One Sure, this is a viable option.
 This, as you probably understood, makes sense only if the difference between the buyout price and the sale price is smaller than the penalties you would face had you opted for early termination.
 In the best case, you may be able to make a small profit out of this transaction, but in the worst case, you will have fruitlessly exerted immense efforts and spent enormous amounts of time in your search for a buyer.

 Fortunately though, there is a third option for you, which may well be the best one compared to the previous two.
 Somewhat akin to the selling option, you may attempt a “lease transfer” instead.
 This solution still involves finding someone who would be willing to take over the lease of your car (and the using of the car), but may be less of a pain in the eyes of the lessor, especially if the new lessee is more creditworthy than you are.
 If you manage to negotiate a lease transfer, the remaining rights and obligations from the lease agreement will be transferred to the new lessee with little or no additional costs arising for you.